Kudryavets/funda_assessment/QUESTIONS_README.md

 3. Westerns are not popular on the platform.
    * How often do people search for western titles compared to other genres?
    * Is there a difference in ratings between genres and other genres on the platform?
-4. Westerns are generally not very popular as a genre in the World?
+4. Westerns are generally not very popular as a genre in the World.
    * How much attention westerns collect outside our platform?
 (IMDB, MovieWeb, …) How is it compared to our genres?
 Compared to our platform?
    * Who are the people who usually watch westerns?
 Is it our target audience?
 Do we want it to be our target audience?